core-unit-bioinformatics/template-snakemake/docs/template/autodoc.md

     - documentation: Enum listing the different documentation contexts.
 The context is used to sort the dumped documentation Markdown file into `docs/<context>/autodoc.md`.
 The currently supported contexts are: (1) TEMPLATE; (2) WORKFLOW
 4. DocLevel
     - datatype: <class 'enum.EnumType'>
     - documentation: Enum listing the different documentation levels such as USERCONFIG and GLOBALVAR that need to be specified when documenting module 'members' and 'functions'.
 See documentation of the DOC_RECORDER object for more details.
-The currently supported levels are: (1) USERCONFIG; (2) GLOBALVAR; (3) GLOBALFUN; (4) GLOBALOBJ; (5) OBJMETHOD; (6) DEVONLY
+The currently supported levels are: (1) USERCONFIG; (2) TARGETRULE; (3) GLOBALVAR; (4) GLOBALFUN; (5) GLOBALOBJ; (6) OBJMETHOD; (7) DEVONLY

 ### Documentation level: OBJMETHOD